 Cobalt & milk slag – August 1997

 Georgia Blue and Georgia Blue Carnival – 2023 special order, exclusively for Farmhouse Vintage Treasures and the Mosser Cat Central group on Facebook.
 These cats are marked with an “M” inside the outline of the state of Ohio.

 Midnight Blue and Midnight Blue Opalescent – 2023 accident color, Marked “M” in the state of Ohio.
 Details below.

 Custard Grape – Purple / amethyst with custard glass slag

-Black amethyst – dark purple, nearly black (May be another name for Black Berry?)
+Black amethyst – Dark purple, nearly black.
+Look for purple through the ears when backlit.
+(May be another name for Black Berry?)

 Purple carnival – Heavily iridized opaque purple.
-If you have a strongly iridized cat and can’t see a color through the ears / feet, it’s probably purple carnival.
+If you have an iridized cat and can’t see a color through the ears / feet, it’s probably purple carnival.

 Purple swirl – Purple and white slag. – 2001 – Also in satin